Budge Budge I

-Budge Budge I is a community development block (CD block) that forms an administrative division in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Budge Budge I is a community development block that forms an administrative division in Alipore Sadar subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 The Budge Budge I CD block is located at 22.4827548°N 88.1817594°E. It has an average elevation of 9 m.

 The Budge Budge I CD block is bounded by the Sankrail CD block in the Howrah district, across the Hooghly, in the north, the Thakurpukur Maheshtala CD block in the east, the Budge Budge II CD block in the south, the Sankrail and Uluberia I CD blocks in the Howrah district, across the Hooghly, in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have deposited sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon-dominated.
 Some parts of the wetlands are still preserved for raising fish.

 The Budge Budge I CD block has an area of 26.55 km2.
 It has 1 panchayat samity, 6 gram panchayats, 83 gram sansads (village councils), 16 mouzas and 13 inhabited villages, as per the District Statistical Handbook for South Twenty-four Parganas.
-Budge Budge and Nodakhali police stations serve this block.
+Budge Budge and Pujali police stations serve this CD Block.
 Headquarters of this CD block is at Purba Nischintapur.

-Gram panchayats of the Budge Budge I CD block/panchayat samiti are Buita, Chingripota, Mayapur, Nischintapur, Rajibpur and Uttar Raypur.
+Gram panchayats of the Budge Budge I CD block/panchayat samiti are: Buta, Chingripota, Mayapur, Nischintapur, Rajibpur and Uttar Raipur.